Green and Blue Bonds – Re-defining financial institutions’ portfolios and services

 What are green and blue bonds?

-• These bonds are fixed-income securities that could be taxable or tax-exempt and used to finance or re-finance environmental and sustainable projects.
+• Green bonds are fixed-income securities that could be taxable or tax-exempt and are used to finance or refinance environmental and sustainable projects.
 These bonds may include debt obligations with or without recourse to issuers and projects tied to collateral.
 Compared to traditional bonds, green/blue bonds trade at lower yields or higher prices.

 • The proceeds from green financing should be used only for environmentally friendly projects.
 From a banking perspective, issuance of green bonds plays a significant role in promoting a greener economy.